hungaikev/tech-blog/_posts/2017-01-20-postgres-flink-sink.md

 );
 ```

-The `JDBCOutputFormat` can only store instances of Row.
+The `JDBCOutputFormat` can only store instances of `Row`.
-A Row is a wrapper for the parameters of the prepared statement.
+A `Row` is a wrapper for the parameters of the prepared statement.
 This means need to transform our data stream of cases into rows.
 We're going to map the id to caseid, and the trace hash to tracehash by implementing a Flink MapFunction.